Articles

 How does Trainual compare to SAP Litmos?

 Absorb LMS is a full-featured, AI-powered Learning Management System designed for mid-market and enterprise organizations that require a strategic approach to compliance, certification, and multi-audience training.
-The platform provides advanced course management and personalized upskilling paths using AI tools, making it suitable for complex training needs in regulated industries like mining.
+The platform provides advanced course management and personalized upskilling paths using AI, making it suitable for industries with complex training needs, such as mining companies.

 Pricing

-Absorb LMS uses a custom, quote-based pricing model.
+Absorb LMS uses a quote-based, custom enterprise pricing model.

-• Pricing Model: Tailored to each organization, factoring in number of learners, internal/external use, and advanced features like course authoring.
+- Pricing Model: Tailored to each organization, factoring in the number of learners, internal/external use, and advanced features like course authoring.

 For a Mining Companies business with 50 employees, expect pricing to start at the lower end of the range, but still significantly higher than SMB-focused solutions.
 No free tier or public trial is available.